 The Board of Selectmen shall consist of three members, one elected each year for a term of three years.
-In addition to those powers and duties given in Chapter 353 of the Acts of 1987 (Act Providing for a Town Manager, a copy of which appears as Appendix B in these by-laws), the Board of Selectmen shall have the following powers and duties:
+In addition to those powers and duties given in Chapter 353 of the Acts of 1987 (Act Providing for a Town Manager, a copy of which appears as Appendix B in these by-laws as Appendix B), the Board of Selectmen shall have the following powers and duties:

-- 3.1.1 The Board of Selectmen shall exercise general supervision over all matters affecting the interests or welfare of the Town and shall enforce these bylaws and may take such action in regard thereto, including the use of all remedies and penalties permitted by law or these by-laws, as they believe are in the best interests of the Town. - 3.1.2 No person hired by the Town following June 30, 2018, shall simultaneously hold any elective office in the Town. - 3.1.3 The Board of Selectmen shall serve as a committee established pursuant to M.G.L. c.
+3.1.1 The Board of Selectmen shall exercise general supervision over all matters affecting the interests or welfare of the Town and shall enforce these bylaws and may take such action in regard thereto, including the use of all remedies and penalties permitted by law or these by-laws, as they believe are in the best interests of the Town.

+- 3.1.2 No person shall hold, at one time, the offices of Board of Selectmen and Assessor. - 3.1.3 The Board of Selectmen shall serve as a committee established pursuant to M.G.L. c.
 83, sec.
-1 with all the powers and authority usually conferred upon a Board of Sewer Commissioners. - 3.1.4 The Board of Selectmen shall cause a biennial audit of the Town's financial records to be accomplished which audit shall include the opinion of an independent accountant or accounting firm.

-- 3.1.5 The Board of Selectmen shall appoint a member of the bar in good standing to serve as Town Counsel at their pleasure.
+1 with all the powers and authority usually conferred upon a Board of Sewer Commissioners. - 3.1.4 The Board of Selectmen shall cause a biennial audit of the Town's financial records to be accomplished by and carry the report thereon of an independent accountant or accounting firm. - The Board of Selectmen shall appoint a member of the bar in good standing to serve as Town Counsel at their pleasure.
 The Board of Selectmen may also employ special counsel from time to time whenever, in their judgment, the necessity arises.
 No town department or official shall request the services of Town Counsel, as such, without first obtaining the consent and approval of the Board of Selectmen. - 3.1.6 The Board of Selectmen shall conduct an annual written Performance review of the Town Manager.